que-son-y-como-usar-los-topics-en-mqtt-correctamente

 Thus, for example, it is preferable to use /Salon/ instead of /Salón/ and /Humedad/ instead of /Sensor humedad/.

-How to organize an API with Topics in MQTT
+How to organize an API with MQTT Topics

-Now that we have seen what Topics are, how they work and some recommendations and tips, we can consider an example of how to correctly organize a Topics system in MQTT so that it is expandable, versatile, and maintainable.
+Now that we have seen what Topics are, how they work, and some recommendations and tips, we can propose an example of how to correctly organize a system of Topics in MQTT so that it is scalable, versatile, and maintainable.

-Of course, there is not a single way and each person has their own way.
-One tendency, in my opinion appropriate, is to approach it similarly to a REST API.
+Of course, there is no single way, and each master has their own style.
+A trend, in my opinion appropriate, is to approach it similarly to a REST API.
 Thus, we will have levels in the Topic to identify each Endpoint, and the last level will correspond to the actions offered by the Endpoint.

-For example, in the common case of wanting to control the home automation of a series of buildings, a possible design of Topics for MQTT would be as follows.
+For example, in the common case of wanting to control the home automation installations of a series of buildings, a possible Topic design for MQTT would be the following.

 2019-02-17-22_18_32-libro1-excel

 You will see that we have left specific roots for Building (center) and Room.
-Each of them follows an identifier, in this case numerical, although for simplicity you can replace it with a text (HouseA, HouseB, Living Room, Kitchen).
+Each of them follows an identifier, in this case numeric, although for simplicity you can replace it with text (CasaA, CasaB, Salon, Cocina).

-By putting a root we are free to add new “families”, such as a common infrastructure like lighting, which is not associated with any building.
+By putting a root, we leave room to add new “families”, such as common infrastructure like lighting, which is not associated with any building.

-Later, we define the different “subfamilies” of devices (temperature, light, etc).
-Finally, we end with the possible actions on each device.
-For example, a hypothetical temperature device could allow reading the temperature, or setting it.
+Subsequently, we define the different “subfamilies” of devices (temperature, light, etc.).
+Finally, we end with the possible actions for each device.
+For example, a hypothetical temperature device could allow reading the temperature or setting it.

-It is one of many possible structures, and you are free to modify it according to your needs.
-For example, it might be interesting to add a new level of “Floor”.
-But the concept of dedicating some time to planning the Topics system before distributing devices “crazily” is understood.
+This is one of many possible structures, and you are free to modify it according to your needs.
+For example, it might be interesting to add a new “Floor” level.
+But the concept of spending some time planning the Topic system before distributing devices “wildly” is understood.

-So far this post dedicated to Topics in MQTT and its use.
-In the next entry of this IoT section we will see some of the main Brokers for MQTT.
+That’s all for this post dedicated to Topics in MQTT and their use.
+In the next post of this IoT section, we will see some of the main MQTT Brokers.
 See you soon!